axelchalon/axelchalon.github.io/0-book-review/_posts/2023-10-25-all-about-love-bell-hooks-summary.md

 * "Forgiveness is an act of generosity.
 It requires that we place releasing someone else from the prison of their guilt or anguish over our feelings of outrage or anger."
 	* Have a ritual for clearing the slate, for example leaving the room and entering it again.
 "Let's start again." (x [Sex Talks]({% link 0-book-review/_posts/2023-06-15-sex-talks-vanessa-marin-summary.md %}))
  * Practice forgiveness as leaving the door open on your side.
 "She still has a place in my heart, should she wish to claim it."
- * Distinguishing the person from your relationship to the person, and distinguishing between the different selves of the person (× [Your Symphony of Selves]({% link 0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md %})) can help you forgive.
+ * <a name="^person-vs-relationship"></a>Distinguishing the person from your relationship to the person, and distinguishing between the different selves of the person (× [Your Symphony of Selves]({% link 0-book-review/_posts/2023-03-15-your-symphony-of-selves-summary.md %})) can help you forgive.
 ^
 # <a name="^honesty"></a>Honesty
 * Openness and truth-telling, honesty, is a prerequisite for trust, a prerequisite for love.